nodejs/nodejs.org/apps/site/pages/en/about/get-involved/index.md

 Please note that these are not officially endorsed by the Node.js project.
 Also follow their respective code of conduct/rules.

 - [Nodeiflux](https://discordapp.com/invite/vUsrbjd) is a friendly community of Node.js backend developers supporting each other on Discord.
-- [ES Community](https://discord.gg/zJsuc6vvhn) is a Discord community for French-speaking javascript developers.
+- [ES Community](https://discord.gg/zJsuc6vvhn) is a Discord community for French-speaking JavaScript developers.